victornas91/victornas91/README.md

 ---

-### 🔭 Goals for 2022-23
+### 🔭 Goals for 2022-26
-- Finish my degree in Internet of Things.
+- Finish my Bachelors degree in Mathematics and my Technician degree in Informatics.
-- Start a masters in Computer Science and / or Aeronautical Engineering for Avionics
+- Start a masters in Computer Science with a focus on advanced algorithms.
-- Become an advanced programmer in C#, C++, Python and Kotlin
+- Become an advanced programmer in C#, C, Python and Dart.
-- Shows with drones!

 ---

 ### ⚡ Fun fact
 - I'm a Moebius Syndrome "survivor"
 - Have multiple goals that converge into a single product
-- Love to design things that fly